ed-kung/CSUN-Econ-310/docs/notes/consumer-theory-applications.md

 >
 > It can be seen from the diagram that point B has higher utility than point A, so the family will choose the public school option.
 >
-> Since point B has 20 units of education and point A has 30, removal of the public school option would actually cause the families to choose more education.
+> Since point B has 20 units of education and point A has 30, introduction of the public school option actually decreases education consumption.

 {: .purple-callout-title }